Theatre Development Trust

 How to Apply

-Applications are submitted through an annual application process with fixed deadlines.
-Dates for 2026 projects will be published in autumn 2025.
+Applications are submitted through an annual application process with fixed deadlines, typically in January.
+Dates for future rounds will be published in advance on the SOLT website.

 Contact tdt@soltukt.co.uk or call 020 7557 6700 for application information and to discuss eligibility before applying.